yourWaifu/sleepy-discord/source/documentation.html.md

 ```
 >Output: added 😕 reaction

-Adds reaction to a message.
+Adds a reaction to a message.

 #### Parameters
 <table>